 In general, we see great potential from these 360 degrees creative approach, bringing different channels to collaborate and share learnings.
 This strategy has helped us create some impactful creatives that definitely helped us with our performance.
 Sometimes a good creative can be more important than all the algorithms and strategies one can come up with.” –Pau Quevedo, Senior Programmatic Advertising at InnoGames.

-“Creatives are one of the driving forces in the advertising process, as changes in CTRs and CVRs greatly affect acquisition costs.
+From the time when Juan worked for Etermaz: “Creatives are one of the driving forces in the advertising process, as changes in CTRs and CVRs greatly affect acquisition costs.
 At Etermax we process creative information in order to be able to identify the specific variables that are in action and their performance.
 It’s also important to monitor changes in conversion performance to be able to rotate them when and where creative fatigue is identified.
 One of the main challenges in this area is getting standardized creative information from all partners so you don’t feed your creative process from only a handful of networks.”- Juan Monti, User Aquisition Leader at Etermax.

 “We have a great in-house design team that helps us with getting the best creatives out there.
 From playable ads and app icons to assets for our UA channels, everything is made by our team.
 We aim to change them as frequently as possible to avoid creative fatigue and to keep the content fresh for new and existing users.
 Creatives play a big role at Social Point (and in the gaming industry in general) and we have a lot of content to play around with for our cooking titles Tasty Town and World Chef.”- Michael Jessen, User Acquisition Specialist at Social Point.

-“If Content is king, Creative is King Kong.
+From the time when Arturo worked for Headway: “If Content is king, Creative is King Kong.
 Being located at the top of the funnel, creative improvements can have a huge impact downstream, reduce costs, and get more people flowing through the funnel.
 With platforms like Facebook rating your creatives based on its performance, your creative impacts the CPM you pay in multiple ways.

 Which means optimizing creatives has never been more important.
 Working with clients I have found that variety is crucial to avoid creative fatigue.
 Also, it’s important not to underestimate the power of simple personalization.
 People tend to be more responsive if they have an affinity for something.
 I’ve seen huge CTR improvements by showing women creatives that included women and men creatives that included men.
 Same message, different photo, great results.